tedglim/2D-Shooter/README.md

 # 2D-Shooter
-This is a 2D shooter project built under the GameDevHQ developer program.
+This is a 2D shooter project built under the GameDevHQ developer program